boborbt/marp-dev-preview/README.md

 *   Automatic browser reload on file changes.
 *   Custom theme support.
 *   Keyboard navigation for slides.
-*   Also installs and uses the following markdown-it plugins:
+*   Also installs and uses the following markdown-it plugins (it's easy to add more if needed):
     *   `markdown-it-container`
     *   `markdown-it-mark`
     *   `markdown-it-footnote`